jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03e.md

 is the normal force acting along MO and arises from ds each force P and Q. Whereby if the centrifugal force is equal to the normal force and along the same direction in the same plane, then the curve is a brachistochrone.
-Q.E.D.EULER'S MECHANICA VOL. 2.
-Chapter 3e.
-page 525
-Translated and annotated by Ian Bruce.
+Q.E.D.

 Corollary 1.

 674. If the normal force, which arises from the resolution of the absolute forces acting on the body, is called N and the tangential force arising from the same resolution is put as T, then [the basic equations become] :